State Educational Grant and Loan Scheme (SU and SU-lån)

 For people over 18 following a youth education program i.e. a general upper secondary, vocational upper secondary or vocational education and training program.
 Students must attend classes, sit examinations and in other ways demonstrate that they are active in their educational programmes.
 No time limits are placed on this type of support.
 Students are eligible for support for any number of courses, with the exception of certain upper secondary programmes.
 Until students are 20, their grants depend upon their parents' income.
 When that exceeds a certain amount the grants are reduced on a sliding scale, ending in a minimum grant.

-- For students enrolled in higher education courses
+2: For students enrolled in a full-degree programmme of higher education

-Every student enrolled in a higher education course is entitled to a number of monthly grants corresponding to the prescribed duration of the chosen study, plus 12 months.
+Student enrolled in a full-degree programme is entitled to a number of monthly grants if they fulfil the general conditions.
+When the student starts his or her education, we grant SU corresponding to the education’s prescribed duration in months.
+If the student is admitted to his or her first higher education course no later than two years after his or her first completed qualifying exam, the student receives SU to the prescribed duration of the education + 12 extra grant portions.
 Inside a maximum of 70 grants students can change from one course to another.
-If you are taking a higher education programme and have used all your study grant portions, you can get a completion loan.
-You can receive a completion loan in the last year of your studies.
+If the student is studying at a higher education course and has used all his or her grant portions, the student can some times receive a completion loan in the last year of his or her studies.

 All students (1 and 2) living with their parents are supported with a lower grant than students living in lodgings.
 Students under 20 enrolled in a youth education program are supported as if they are living with their parents whether they do so or not, but may apply for an exemption.